briggsb9/gptvision-property-maintenance-demo/README.md

 If you already have a hub and project, follow the instruction [here](https://learn.microsoft.com/en-us/azure/ai-studio/how-to/connections-add) to add the Azure AI Search and/or OpenAI resources.

-To add your data to the chat playground carry out the following tasks.
+To add your data to the chat playground...
 1. Browse to your project and select 'Chat' from the left menu.
-3. Ensure gpt 3.5 gpt-4-turbo or gpt-4o deployment is selected.
-If you have connected the OpenAI service from this project to your hub you should see the deployments in the list.
+3. Ensure gpt 3.5, gpt-4-turbo or gpt-4o deployment is selected.
+(If you've connected the OpenAI service from this project to your hub you should see the deployments in the list.)
 2. Select the 'Add your data' tab and click on 'Add a new Data Source'
 3. Select Azure AI Search as the data source.
 Click next.
 4. Select the AI Search Service and index created as part of this demo deployment.
 Click next.